Sunday, March 15, 2026

 Visual communication - VAM – We had an electrician pull a CAT 5 cable to our machine room for visual communication and we engaged Towne Monitoring for the answering service.
 Ktech was our camera partner on this project.

-Cab interior - Cabworks Chicago refreshed the elevator cab, it looks great!
+Cab interior - Cabworks Chicago refreshed the elevator cab and it looks great!

 Elevator pit – A pit cleaning and new paint job finishes off the elevator pit!

 Take away – We encourage building owners to take a proactive approach to equipment replacement.
-When equipment gets 20-30 years old, and a building’s expectations are that the elevators are to run reliably, it is a good idea to start planning when it should be replaced.
+When equipment gets 20-30 years old, and a building’s expectations are that the elevators are to run reliably, it is a good idea to start planning its replacement.

 Team work– The sales person and the project team who finishes typically get the glory on a project.
 In between the initial contract sale and the final acceptance are many other people who work on the project to make it successful.
 From the truck driver to the engineer to the billing department to the assist when needed, 15 Colley Elevator employees where involved in the project and we had tremendous team work on it.
 Thank you everyone.
 Without you we would not have had such a successful delivery!
 Let’s not forget our great material supplier participation!
 A special shout out to our patient building through the whole process.